-Pudsey fever gripped Llangollen DIY store worker Steve Lube today when he turned up for work in a jester costume.
+Pudsey fever gripped store assistant Steve Lube today when he turned up for work in a jester costume.
 Steve was helping to raise vital funds for annual child poverty appeal Children in Need.

 The part-time worker has been working at Watkin & Williams for about six years.
 And this morning (Friday, November 16, 2012) he ditched his blue shop uniform to become a juggler for the day.
 Steve’s black and white costume brought a smile to customers’ faces.
 His funny outfit even enticed curious shoppers off the street and into the store.